-A Grant Fiscal Report has been prepared that includes the new and continuing grants, the purpose of grants, and the number of employees funded.
-The Foundation assets, as well as the annual scholarship awarded are part of the report.
-The report also outlines the cost of staff, the percent of time staff worked, as well as the role each staff member plays.
-Please refer to documents in Attachment F. Staff will provide an overview of the report and its annual fiscal impact.
+Mr. Eapen discussed the details contained in the Grant Budget Report.
+It shows the activities undertaken by the staff of the Office of Institutional Advancement along with the cost of the activities.
+Staff time is split between advancement and foundation activities as identified in the organizational chart.
+The report includes new and continuing grants, the purpose of grants, administrative support and indirect costs received from the grant and the number of employees funded.
+The Foundation assets, as well as the annual scholarships awarded are also part of the report.
+Please refer to documents in Attachment F. Staff provided an overview of the report and its annual fiscal impact.